Genghis Khan (Miike Snow song): Background and release

 "Genghis Khan" is one of two tracks on iii that were co-produced by the band and Jonback, along with "Back of the Car".
 While working on their previous studio album Happy to You (2012), the band focused on a uniform sound as Wyatt wanted to present a consistent character during concerts.
 This changed for iii as the singer put his focus on his studio efforts rather than his stage performance.
 He adapted his singing style based on the needs of each song throughout the album, using a "sneering tone" on "Genghis Khan".
 The track was mixed by the band and Niklas Flyckt.
 Flyckt utilized a Urei 1176LN limiting amplifier to emphasize the ghost notes, and a Thermionic Culture Vulture to enhance the sound without causing digital domain issues.
 In an interview for Electronic Musician, he noted the song has a loop with automation on the drums, and said the combination of the 1176LN and Culture Vulture played an important role in keeping the "older sound" of the drums.

 "Genghis Khan" premiered on Miike Snow's official YouTube channel on 3 December 2015, with a promotional video containing nine panels of vertically rotating graphics.
 Jackalope and Atlantic distributed it to digital retailers on the same date as the second single for iii, preceding the release of the album.
 The single was subsequently sent to alternative radio in the United States on 12 January 2016.
-Another digital release subtitled Remixes was made available on 29 January 2016.
+In 29 January 2016, Another digital release subtitled Remixes was made available.
 The set contains five remixes by Louis the Child, Hook n Sling, Empress Of, CID and Yacht Club.
 In Italy, "Genghis Khan" was serviced to contemporary hit radio on 4 March 2016.